 We are proud of our Christian distinctiveness and our Christian belief and ethos can be seen in all aspects of school life at Ipsley, from the tone of our relationships with each other to the curriculum studied.
 We aim to promote Christian values, moral strength and spiritual depth.

-What does each core value mean to you?
+What does the core value mean to you?

-How do your word and actions reflect each core value?
+How do your word and actions reflect each value?

-How could each value influence the way in which you learn and behave in our school community?
+How does the value influence the way in which you learn and behave in our school community?